S-duality wall of SQCD from Toda braiding

 \section{Conclusions}

 In this work we have determined the integral kernel~\eqref{kernel-expression} which braids two semi-degenerate vertex operators of the Toda CFT\@.
 Through the AGT relation, we have deduced the ellipsoid expectation value of an S-duality domain wall in 4d $\Nsusy=2$ $SU(N)$ SQCD with $2N$~flavours.
-We have then described the wall by coupling 3d $\Nsusy=2$ $U(N-1)$ SQCD with $2N+2N$ chiral multiplets on the wall to the 4d theories on both sides of the wall.
+We have then described the wall by coupling 3d $\Nsusy=2$ $U(N-1)$ SQCD with $2N+2N$ chiral multiplets and a monopole superpotential on the wall to the 4d theories on both sides of the wall.

-The shift relations found in \autoref{ssec:kernel-shift} are not sufficient to prove that the braiding kernel is correct.
+The shift relations found in \autoref{ssec:kernel-shift} do not appear sufficient to prove that the braiding kernel is correct.
 An obvious question would be to fill in this gap by checking additional Moore--Seiberg relations.
-It may be interesting to relate the braiding kernel to Racah--Wigner coefficients for the modular double of $U_q(sl_N)$, as was done for $N=2$ in~\cite{Ponsot:1999uf,Ponsot:2000mt}, and to get 6j symbols of $U_q(sl_N)$ by taking a limit of degenerate momenta, thus generalizing~\cite{Nawata:2013ooa} from four symmetric to two symmetric representations of $U_q(sl_N)$.
+It should be possible to extract Racah--Wigner coefficients for the modular double of $U_q(sl_N)$, as was done for $N=2$ in \cite{Ponsot:1999uf,Ponsot:2000mt}, and to get 6j symbols of $U_q(sl_N)$ by taking a limit of degenerate momenta, thus generalizing~\cite{Nawata:2013ooa} from four symmetric to two symmetric representations of $U_q(sl_N)$.

 It would be valuable to evaluate one-loop determinants of hypermultiplets and vector multiplets on the half-ellipsoid with appropriate boundary conditions, and clarify whether the result indeed consists of half of the~$\Gamma_b$ factors in the full-ellipsoid results.